 Shelley also directs the WSU student Avion Saxophone Quartet, which can be heard on CDbaby.com.
 All members of the quartet are chosen annually on a highly selective audition process, and include music education and/or performance majors at Wright State University.
 The Avion Saxophone Quartet is a recipient of the Edgar Hardy Scholarship, the Dayton Chamber Music Society Scholarship, the Chamber Music Institute Fellowship, and the Wright State University Presidential Commendation for Excellence.
 The quartet has commissioned and premiered works from national composers all across the world.
 The group performs a diverse musical repertory and is often invited to perform at school, community, and professional events including the Ohio Music Educators Association (OMEA) State Conference, the Music Educators National Conference (MENC), the North American Saxophone Alliance (NASA) conferences, the International Society for Music Education (ISME), the United States Navy Band International Saxophone Symposium, and most recently the World Saxophone Congress in St. Andrews, Scotland.
 The Quartet has performed throughout the United States in Connecticut, Indiana, Nebraska, Ohio, Rhode Island, South Carolina, Utah, Virginia, and Washington D.C.
 International performance tours include Japan, Italy and Scotland.
 An extensive list of awards and recognitions, and player biographies may be found on the website: http://www.wright.edu/~shelley.jagow/quartet.htm and their first commercial CD can be found on www.CDbaby.com or purchased from WSU at www.wright.edu/musicstore.
 Shelley herself can be heard performing on the Emeritus Recording label, on National Public Radio Performance Today, and America’s Millennium Tribute to ADOLPHE SAX, Volume XI by Arizona University Recordings.

 Shelley is a regular contributing author to both The Music Director’s Cookbook (Meredith Music), and the Teaching Music Through Performance in Band series (GIA Music).
 She is also the author of the book and DVD Teaching Instrumental Music: Developing the Complete Band Program (Meredith Music)—a resource rapidly becoming the adopted textbook for music education degree study across the United States and Canada.
-Her most recent book Tuning for Wind Instruments: A Roadmap to Successful Intonation (Meredith Music) was released in December 2012, and in July 2012 she published her completed research archiving the historical music lectures of Professor Jean-Marie Londeix (and translated by William Street, University of Alberta) on a multi-dvd set The Londeix Lectures available at www.adolphesax.com or purchased from WSU at www.wright.edu/musicstore.
+Her most recent publications include Tuning for Wind Instruments: A Roadmap to Successful Intonation (Meredith Music), Intermediate Studies for Developing Artists on the Flute, Oboe, Clarinet, Saxophone and Bassoon (Meredith), and The Londeix Lectures a 13+ hours DVD set archiving the historical music lectures of Professor Jean-Marie Londeix (and translated by William Street, University of Alberta).